Ankurallin1/Ankurallin1/README.md

 - 💻 I'm also sharping up my **problem-solving skills**

-- 🎐 I'm also interested in learning AI/ML and Devops technologies.
+- 🎐 I'm also interested in Devops technologies.

 - ⚡ Fun fact **If I got super-power then it would be of Iron Man**